babblevoice/tino/README.md

 ##### Additional values

-The following value is available for use in `.item` templates:
+The following values are available for use in `.item` templates:

+- `image` - the URL of the first image on its own line in the body of the content file
+- `intro` - the first non-heading, non-image line of the body of the content file
-- `href` - the href of the output file
+- `href` - the URL of the output file

 The following values are available for use in `.list` templates for the purpose of populating control elements:

-- `first` - the href of the output file for the first list page of the set
+- `first` - the URL of the output file for the first list page of the set
-- `last` - the href of the output file for the last list page of the set
+- `last` - the URL of the output file for the last list page of the set
-- `prev` - the href of the output file for the previous list page in the set
+- `prev` - the URL of the output file for the previous list page in the set
-- `this` - the href of the output file for the current list page
+- `this` - the URL of the output file for the current list page
-- `next` - the href of the output file for the next list page in the set
+- `next` - the URL of the output file for the next list page in the set
 - `prev-n` - the number of the previous list page in the set
 - `this-n` - the number of the current list page
 - `next-n` - the number of the next list page in the set